The latest and best Cordless Vacuum Cleaners

 with similar accessories.
 The main difference is that the Makita has a

-bigger battery that runs for longer than even the most expensive Dyson.
-The Makita battery can be used in
+bigger battery that runs for longer than even the most expensive newer Dysons.

 The Dyson is easier to empty and has a neat

-wall mounted charger.
 If had to choose between them it would have to be the

-Makita , mainly because I already have the battery and charger
+Makita, mainly because I already have the battery and charger

-from my Makita drill.
 I also use the battery in a lamp, chainsaw, hedge

 trimmer, leaf blower and jigsaw.